mrothfuss/coreboot-D16/README.md

 in the target application, reducing the amount of code and flash space required.

-This repository is dedicated to maintaining the ASUS KGPE-D16 motherboard, which has lost upstream support in Coreboot.
+This repository is dedicated to maintaining the ASUS KGPE-D16 motherboard, which has lost upstream support.

 Information is also provided to assist others in building firmware for the D16 motherboard.

-Current Status: testing

 Tested Build Environments
 -------------------------

 Debian 9 or 10 (amd64)

 ```bash